Catharine Arnold

-Catharine Arnold is a British author, journalist and academic, best known for her 'London' series of five popular history books: Necropolis: London and Its Dead (2006), Bedlam: London and Its Mad (2008), City of Sin: London and Its Vices (2010), Underworld London: Crime and Punishment in the Capital City (2012), and Globe Life in Shakespeare's London (2015).
-Her most recent book is Pandemic 1918: The Story of the Deadliest Influenza in History written in 2018.
+Catharine Arnold is a British author, journalist and academic.

+She is best known for her 'London' series of five popular history books: Necropolis: London and Its Dead (2006), Bedlam: London and Its Mad (2008), City of Sin: London and Its Vices (2010), Underworld London: Crime and Punishment in the Capital City (2012), and Globe Life in Shakespeare's London (2015).

+Among her later works are Pandemic 1918: The Story of the Deadliest Influenza in History.

 Catharine Arnold read English at Girton College, Cambridge and holds a post-graduate degree in psychology.

-Catharine Arnold is UK Council for Psychotherapy and Counselling Writer in Residence 2020.
+In 2020, Arnold served as Writer in Residence for the UK Council for Psychotherapy and Counselling.